Millie's Guide to How to Start a Non-Profit Organization

 - Are driven by a strong, genuine passion

-What is fundamental in starting an NPO is the desire to change the world for the better.
+Fundamental to starting an NPO is the desire to change the world for the better.
 Are you passionate about social phenomena?
-Rights of underprivileged groups?
+The rights of underprivileged groups?
 Environmental protection?
-Having passion for a greater cause will help carry you through tough times!
+Having a passion for a greater cause will help carry you through tough times.

 - Have a clear niche cause

-It’s important for an NPO to address a specific target audience or provide a unique solution to an identified problem.
-Doing so will make your NPO stand out against the crowd and attract people to your cause.
-Starting something out of a need gives you a purpose so you can be a pioneer and an active advocate in your niche market or field.
+It’s crucial for an NPO to address a specific target audience or offer a unique solution to an identified problem.
+Doing so will make your NPO stand out and attract people to your cause.
+Starting something out of a need provides a purpose, allowing you to be a pioneer and active advocate in your niche market or field.

 - Are persistent

-If you want to start an NPO, prepare to be adaptable and engaged for the long run.
+If you want to start an NPO, be prepared to adapt and stay engaged for the long haul.
 Persistence is key.
-Think back to when something didn’t go as planned during a project: How did you approach the setback?
-What motivated you to keep going?
+Reflect on a time when something didn't go as planned: How did you handle the setback?
+What kept you moving forward?

 You probably shouldn’t if you...